Surcharging

 cardAccount

 Valid Payment details eg. Card or secure Token.
-Refer to Card Tokenization for steps to generate a token for future use.
-Note: CVV, avsZip, and avsStreet may only be required based on your Loss Prevention settings.
+Refer to Card Vaulting for steps to generate a token for future use.
+Note: CVV, avsZip, and avsStreet may only be required based on your Loss Prevention settings ; reach to the Account Management team for confirmation.

 merchantId